Elizabeth Booth: Accusations against Booth

 Booth is remembered in American colonial history for her role in the infamous Salem Witch Trials of 1692.
 Commotion about witches in Salem had begun in January 1692.
 Witchcraft was first suspected within the Parris household, a family residing Salem Village.
 Reverend Samuel Parris had never completed his education at Harvard University and settled for the ministerial position in Salem.
 At the time, Reverend Parris had a slave, named Tituba working in his household.
 There were rumors that she told the girls stories and "did other sorts of practices".
-After this, Betty Paris and Abilgail Williams, nine and eleven years old, began to experiment with white magic.
+After this, Betty Paris and Abigail Williams, nine and eleven years old, began to experiment with white magic.

 In February 1692, both Paris and Williams began acting suspiciously, catching the attention of many.
 The girls fell into trances, crouched in the corner of rooms, saying things that were not sensible, and threw "fits" consisting of screaming and epileptic symptoms.
 "Their bodies supposedly twisted as though their bones were made of putty."
 This behavior spread to six other girls in Salem Village, one being the sixteen year old Booth, making her one of the accusers.
 An assortment of doctors came to Salem to examine the girls, but nothing was concluded from their behavior.
 Then, Dr. William Griggs diagnosed the symptoms as stemming from witchcraft.
 The girls continued to have these symptoms, having episodes of "fits" and then afterward being perfectly fine.
 "Asked what or who had caused them to suffer so, they could not answer.
 Authorities began questioning people exhibiting suspicious behavior to determine if they may have caused or influenced the condition of the afflicted girls.
 Tituba was one of those questioned and she confessed she knew of four witches and had knowledge of the behavior and actions the witches had taken.
 She confessed that she herself had attempted to murder children while under the influence of a specter.
 This confession made the girl's claim of seeing specters valid, and vastly aided the witch trials.